itswebny/universal-navigation/static-option.md

 ## Option #2: Simple iFrame Universal Navigation & Footer

+##### Using Internet Explorer?
+Be sure you are not running in "_Compatibility Mode_" when testing:
+> Press the `F12 Key`, and click "Internet Explorer X Compatibilty Mode" and change to latest non-compatibility mode from the dropdown

 ___!!!
 Place this code at the very top of your site, outside of any container divs, and as close to the opening \<body\> tag as possible.
 The header should expand to 100% of the screen width, even if your current site has a fixed width. !!!___